What parents need to know

 Is it any good?

-The filmmakers focus on character and mood to tell their story, with the young stars tackling difficult roles.
+The filmmakers focus on character and mood to tell this fascinating story, with the young stars ably tackling difficult roles.
 Dali was a flamboyant narcissist, an over-the-top performance artist as well as painter.
 Pattinson is courageous in his commitment to bringing balance to his portrayal.
 Beltran, in his first film role, finds Lorca's tender fragility -- as well as his intellectual brilliance and strength.
 The only questions may be how much of the romance between Dali and Lorca is fact and how much can be attributed to the source: Dali's conflicted memories as an old man.

 Families can talk about...

 Families can talk about the movie's messages.
 Is it making specific statements about art and sexuality?
 What techniques do the filmmakers use to emphasize the sensuality of the story?
 How does Robert Pattinson's role in this movie compare to his better-known role in Twilight?
 Families can also discuss how the politics of 1920s Spain affected Dali and Lorca's lives.
 Why was the government so afraid of Lorca?
 What factors made Dali reject him?
 Can you think of incidents in today's world in which artists are willing to speak out?